cometbft/qa-infra/grafana/README.md

-# Setting up a Grafana server and dashboard
+# Setting up a Grafana server and dashboards

+These Ansible scripts will:
-These are the instructions to install a Grafana server and to deploy a Grafana dashboard connected to an existing Prometheus server.
+- install a Grafana server,
+- deploy a Grafana data source connected to an existing Prometheus server, and
+- deploy a list of Grafana dashboards (defined in `ansible/group_vars/all.yml`).

 ## Requirements

 - `ansible` v2.14+

+The scripts have been tested in MacOSX and Ubuntu 22.04.

 ## Installation